microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge01.md

 DevOps best practices can apply to any programming language, so for today we have provided you a simple .NET Core web application to use.

--Begin by cloning the GitHub repository to your local computer ([hint](https://help.github.com/en/articles/cloning-a-repository)) from the repository supplied to you by your coach.
+- Begin by cloning the GitHub repository to your local computer ([hint](https://help.github.com/en/articles/cloning-a-repository)) from the repository supplied to you by your coach.

 ## Success Criteria

 - Your repo is cloned to your local machine and sync'd with GitHub.com
-- The "Application" and "ArmTemplates" folders are at the root of your repository
+- The `Application` and `ArmTemplates` folders are at the root of your repository

 ## Learning Resources